Minimal generating set of planar moves for surfaces embedded in the four-space: Surface bonded link diagrams

-A \emph{surface bonded link diagram} $D=(L,\mathcal{B})$ is a bonded link diagram such that replacing each bond with $n$-times half-twisted band (see Fig.\;\ref{michal_08}), both links $L_+(D)$ and $L_-(D)$ are unknotted and unlinked classical diagrams.
+A \emph{surface bonded link diagram} $D=(L,\mathcal{B})$ is a bonded link diagram such that replacing each bond with $k$-times half-twisted band (see Fig.\;\ref{michal_08}), both links $L_+(D')$ and $L_-(D')$ are unknotted and unlinked classical diagrams, where $D'$ is a marked graph associated with $L\mathcal{B}$.
 So the coloring function here values a bond with the half-twisting of the corresponding band.
 We call this replacement a \emph{bandaging}.

-The reverse transformation of replacing a $n$ half-twisted band (when there are negative half-twists we count each of them as $-1$ half-twisting) with its core bond with twisting $n$, we call an \emph{unbandaging}.
+The reverse transformation we call an \emph{unbandaging} (when there are negative half-twists in a band we count each of them as $-1$ half-twisting).